 - In a skillet or dutch oven over medium high heat, add avocado oil and saute ginger and garlic until fragrant, about 2-3 minutes.

-- Add chicken, chicken broth and coconut milk.
+- Add chicken and cook for 4 minutes.
+Next, add chicken broth and coconut milk.
 Stir well and bring to a low rolling boil.

-- Once the mixture comes to a boil, lower the heat and cook until liquid slightly reduces, 8-10 minutes.
+- Once the mixture comes to a boil, lower heat and cook until chicken is cooked through and liquid slightly reduces, 8-10 minutes.

-- Add fish sauce and stir.
-Add kaffir leaves and cook for 2 minutes.
+- Add lime zest then fish sauce and cook for 2 minutes.

-- Serve with Jasmine rice and top with chopped cilantro.
+- Serve with rice and top with chopped cilantro.